 Jewish people took the first seven days of mourning so seriously that mourners could not wash, work or even study the law.
 To them the missing body would have been intolerably tragic.

-Mary was grief stricken and had come to visit the Saviour's grave.
-She did not leave the tomb with the others, but had stooped in order to see inside the tomb as she wept:
+Mary was grief stricken, and had come to visit the Savior's grave.
+She did not leave the tomb with the others, but had stooped, in order to see inside the tomb as she wept:

 Verse 12: "And she saw two angels in white, sitting where the body of Jesus had lain, one at the head and one at the feet."

-White linen garments were worn by Jewish priests, by some other ancient priests and by angels in Jewish tradition.
+In Jewish tradition, white linen garments were worn by Jewish priests, other ancient priests, and by angels.

 Verse 13: "They said to her, "Woman, why are you weeping?"
 She said to them, "They have taken away my Lord, and I do not know where they have laid him."
 14Having said this, she turned around and saw Jesus standing, but she did not know that it was Jesus."